karndeep20047-design/EDWS-GProject/README.md

 | **Rupinder Kallah** | *Product Owner, Web Designer* |
 | **Eusebius Ndege** | *Database Designer* |

-> **Tutor Access:** Credentials for the live site are provided in individual reports.
+> **Tutor Access:** Credentials for the live site are provided in group and individual reports.